hanwenzhang123/ruby-on-rails-note/README.md

-  resources :articles    #get all the routes available using keyword resources get 'signup', to: 'users#new' #go to users controller with new action resources :users, except: [:new]  #get all the routes available for users, we can do: post 'users', to: 'users#create' end
+  resources :articles    #get all the routes available using keyword resources get 'signup', to: 'users#new' #go to users controller with new action resources :users, except: [:new]  #get all the routes available for users, we can do: post 'users', to: 'users#create' get 'login', to: 'sessions#new' #get the login path, send to session controller new action post 'login', to: 'sessions#create' #post to the login path, send to session controller create action delete 'logout', to: 'sessions#destroy' #delete request end end
 ```
 </details>